vitormendes26/DWS-technical-test/README.md

 ## General Set Up

 1: "First, you should run the Maven commands mvn clean and mvn install."
-Obs: Don't forget to configure lombok plugin-
+Obs: Don't forget to configure lombok plugin

 2: Navigate to the root directory of the project and run docker-compose up.